-The mission of the Alvernia University Doctor of Physical Therapy (DPT) Program is to provide an educational experience that seeks to prepare the next generation of autonomous physical therapist clinicians, researchers, and educators by challenging students to think critically, act professionally, and serve altruistically.
-The DPT Program seeks to prepare graduates to assume a leadership role in today’s health care environment as Doctors of Physical Therapy who are committed to the application and perpetuation of evidence-based knowledge.
-Represented within the mission of the program is the vision of the American Physical Therapy Association and the core values of Alvernia University.
+The mission of the Alvernia University Doctor of Physical Therapy (DPT) Program is to pursue academic excellence in preparing the next generation of autonomous physical therapist clinicians.
+By challenging students to think critically, act professionally, and serve altruistically, the Program endeavors to develop graduates who are life-long learners, reflective professionals, engaged citizens, and ethical leaders with moral courage.
+Graduates will be prepared to assume a leadership role in the ever-changing health care environment as Doctors of Physical Therapy who are committed to clinical competence and the application and perpetuation of evidence-based knowledge.

 Achievement of this mission is accomplished through the promotion of a graduate who is self-reflective, service-oriented, and highly skilled.
 Self-reflective professionals are committed to lifelong learning and demonstrate the capacity to thoughtfully consider their actions and creatively solve problems.
 Service-oriented professionals are agents of change who understand their role within the health care continuum.
 Such practitioners are committed to making contributions to the profession and to the communities in which they live in the context of client and societal needs.
 Skilled professionals exhibit clinical knowledge and competence through the application of evidence-based principles and practices.
 Such practitioners are dedicated to achieving optimal outcomes through exploration of innovative strategies.

 DPT Program Philosophy: The Program’s philosophy clearly reflects the best practice standards for the professional training of physical therapists as evidenced by pursuit of the following: